jandelgado/lede-dockerbuilder/README.md

 ### Example directory structure

-The following is an example directoy layout, which I use to create a customized OpenWrt image for my [NEXX WT3020](https://openwrt.org/toh/nexx/wt3020) router (including the generated output).
+The following is an example directory layout, which I use to create a customized OpenWrt image for my [NEXX WT3020](https://openwrt.org/toh/nexx/wt3020) router (including the generated output).